MrShwhale/DiscordInitiativeHelper/README.md

 Command overview is available by using the ?help command

+DM the bot with add commmands for enemies, so that the stats are not leaked.

 ## How to add character macros
 Characters allow for macros that make common rolls (such as PCs) very fast, and more intuitive